 When it comes to rescue cats, we’re under an illusion of being saviours when we are actually the ones being rescued.

-This is the third and final extract Unstuck is publishing from an ongoing series of love letters which journalist Simona Terron is writing to her kitten Laurie while she’s away.
+This is the third and final extract from an ongoing series of love letters which journalist Simona Terron is writing to her kitten Laurie while she’s away.
 Read the full series on the Medium mobile app.

 “I’ve kinda gotten used to being called a head case among other way more uncharitable things, but hey, a little name-calling never actually hurt anyone, right?